sheaivey/ESP32-AudioInI2S/README.md

   * Volume Unit Meter.
   * Set a noise floor to ignore values below it.
   * Normalize values into desired min/max ranges.
-  * Auto level values for dynamic audio enviroments.
+  * Auto level values for noisy/quiet enviroments where you want to keep values around the normalize max.
   * Ability to set the peak falloff rates and types.
 NO_FALLOFF, LINEAR_FALLOFF, ACCELERATE_FALLOFF, EXPONENTIAL_FALLOFF.
 * Easy to follow examples
   * `Basic` - Reads I2S microphone data to be viewed in the Serial Plotter.